-Conceptualising development
+Conceptualizing development

 The notion that development in some form or another leads to a better quality of life is universally accepted.
 The debate is on what constitutes "better quality of life".
-Much of the thinking has been linked to Westernisation, that is, nations in the third world aspire to be like nations in the west including, for example, consumerism and adoption of western culture.
-This is in line with the modernisation perspective of development theory. ^{2/}
+Much of the thinking has been linked to Westernization, that is, nations in the third world aspire to be like nations in the west including, for example, consumerism and adoption of western culture.
+This is in line with the modernization perspective of development theory.^{3/}